 Published in Science in 2015, the TOP guidelines outline best practices in scholarly research to promote transparency and openness.
-Mind & Life is committed to supporting these goals for the projects we fund.
-The guidelines below represent the policies of the Mind & Life Institute for the various topics listed.
-All Mind & Life Institute grantees are expected to follow these guidelines in their funded research projects.
+The Mind & Life Institute is committed to supporting these goals for the projects we fund.
+All Mind & Life Institute grantees are asked to follow the guidelines below in their funded research projects.

 All data, program code and other methods should be appropriately cited.
 Such materials should be recognized as original intellectual contributions (separate from any related publications) and afforded recognition through specific citation.

 - All data sets and program code used in a report or publication generated by this funding should be cited in the text and listed in the reference section.

 - References for data sets and program code should include a persistent identifier, such as a Digital Object Identifier (DOI).
 Persistent identifiers ensure future access to unique published digital objects, such as a text or data set.
 Persistent identifiers are assigned to data sets by digital archives, such as institutional repositories and partners in the Data Preservation Alliance for the Social Sciences (Data-PASS).

 - Campbell, Angus, and Kahn, Robert L. ANES 1948 Time Series Study.
 Ann Arbor, MI: Inter-university Consortium for Political and Social Research [distributor], 2015-11-10. https://doi.org/10.3886/ICPSR07218.v4